stephan1373/eNMS/docs/source/base/installation.md

     -   One can set the migration to `"default"` instead, in which case eNMS will only load what is required for the application to function properly.
+-   `name` Choose the application name that will appear on the login page, in the upper left corner after logging in, and in the browser tab.
+-   `theme` Select the default theme that will be automatically applied when creating new user accounts.

 #### `authentication` section